Hewlett Packard Enterprise (NYSE:HPE) Releases FY 2022 Earnings Guidance

 Hewlett Packard Enterprise (NYSE:HPE – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $2.030-$2.170 for the period, compared to the Thomson Reuters consensus estimate of $2.030.
 The company issued revenue guidance of $28.62 billion-$28.90 billion, compared to the consensus revenue estimate of $28.61 billion.Hewlett Packard Enterprise also updated its Q2 2022 guidance to $0.410-$0.490 EPS.

-Hewlett Packard Enterprise (NYSE:HPE – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
-The technology company reported $0.53 EPS for the quarter, topping analysts’ consensus estimates of $0.46 by $0.07.
+Hewlett Packard Enterprise (NYSE:HPE – Get Rating) last posted its earnings results on Tuesday, March 1st.
+The technology company reported $0.53 EPS for the quarter, beating the consensus estimate of $0.46 by $0.07.
+The firm had revenue of $6.96 billion during the quarter, compared to the consensus estimate of $7.02 billion.
 Hewlett Packard Enterprise had a return on equity of 20.07% and a net margin of 13.32%.
-The business had revenue of $6.96 billion during the quarter, compared to analysts’ expectations of $7.02 billion.
-During the same quarter last year, the company posted $0.17 earnings per share.
-Hewlett Packard Enterprise’s quarterly revenue was up 1.9% on a year-over-year basis.
-On average, research analysts expect that Hewlett Packard Enterprise will post 1.4 earnings per share for the current fiscal year.
+The business’s quarterly revenue was up 1.9% on a year-over-year basis.
+During the same period last year, the company earned $0.17 earnings per share.
+Research analysts anticipate that Hewlett Packard Enterprise will post 1.4 EPS for the current fiscal year.

-HPE has been the subject of a number of research analyst reports.
-Sanford C. Bernstein upgraded Hewlett Packard Enterprise from a market perform rating to an outperform rating and set a $20.00 price objective for the company in a report on Wednesday, March 2nd.
-Citigroup boosted their price target on Hewlett Packard Enterprise from $13.00 to $14.00 in a research note on Wednesday, March 2nd.
-Zacks Investment Research cut Hewlett Packard Enterprise from a strong-buy rating to a hold rating and set a $17.00 price target for the company. in a research note on Tuesday, February 1st.
-Raymond James boosted their price target on Hewlett Packard Enterprise from $20.00 to $21.00 and gave the company an outperform rating in a research note on Wednesday, December 1st.
-Finally, JPMorgan Chase & Co. boosted their price target on Hewlett Packard Enterprise from $18.00 to $20.00 in a research note on Thursday, January 20th.
-Three investment analysts have rated the stock with a sell rating, three have issued a hold rating and nine have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Hewlett Packard Enterprise has an average rating of Hold and an average price target of $17.93.
+A number of equities analysts have recently issued reports on HPE shares.
+Morgan Stanley raised their price objective on Hewlett Packard Enterprise from $16.00 to $17.00 and gave the stock an equal weight rating in a research report on Thursday, January 20th.
+Citigroup raised their price objective on Hewlett Packard Enterprise from $13.00 to $14.00 in a research report on Wednesday, March 2nd.
+Raymond James raised their price objective on Hewlett Packard Enterprise from $20.00 to $21.00 and gave the stock an outperform rating in a research report on Wednesday, December 1st.
+Zacks Investment Research downgraded Hewlett Packard Enterprise from a strong-buy rating to a hold rating and set a $17.00 price objective for the company. in a research report on Tuesday, February 1st.
+Finally, Barclays raised Hewlett Packard Enterprise from an equal weight rating to an overweight rating and raised their target price for the stock from $16.00 to $20.00 in a research note on Tuesday, January 4th.
+Three equities research analysts have rated the stock with a sell rating, three have issued a hold rating and nine have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has an average rating of Hold and an average price target of $17.93.

-In related news, SVP Thomas E. Black, Jr. sold 17,078 shares of the business’s stock in a transaction on Thursday, December 23rd.
-The shares were sold at an average price of $15.80, for a total value of $269,832.40.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CEO Antonio F. Neri sold 9,088 shares of the business’s stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $15.96, for a total transaction of $145,044.48.
+In related news, CFO Tarek Robbiati sold 102,133 shares of Hewlett Packard Enterprise stock in a transaction on Thursday, January 13th.
+The stock was sold at an average price of $17.50, for a total transaction of $1,787,327.50.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Antonio F. Neri sold 9,088 shares of Hewlett Packard Enterprise stock in a transaction on Monday, December 27th.
+The stock was sold at an average price of $15.96, for a total value of $145,044.48.
 The disclosure for this sale can be found here.
-Insiders have sold 350,813 shares of company stock valued at $5,866,156 over the last quarter.
-Company insiders own 0.45% of the company’s stock.
+Insiders sold 350,813 shares of company stock valued at $5,866,156 in the last three months.
+Insiders own 0.45% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-Ironwood Wealth Management LLC. grew its stake in shares of Hewlett Packard Enterprise by 52.8% in the second quarter.
-Ironwood Wealth Management LLC. now owns 4,186 shares of the technology company’s stock worth $61,000 after purchasing an additional 1,447 shares during the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in Hewlett Packard Enterprise during the fourth quarter valued at $64,000.
-Horizon Investments LLC boosted its position in Hewlett Packard Enterprise by 5.0% during the fourth quarter.
-Horizon Investments LLC now owns 13,706 shares of the technology company’s stock valued at $216,000 after acquiring an additional 650 shares during the last quarter.
-Forum Financial Management LP bought a new stake in Hewlett Packard Enterprise during the fourth quarter valued at $297,000.
-Finally, Toroso Investments LLC boosted its position in Hewlett Packard Enterprise by 11.9% during the fourth quarter.
-Toroso Investments LLC now owns 19,139 shares of the technology company’s stock valued at $302,000 after acquiring an additional 2,034 shares during the last quarter.
-82.90% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+EverSource Wealth Advisors LLC bought a new stake in shares of Hewlett Packard Enterprise in the fourth quarter valued at $64,000.
+Ironwood Wealth Management LLC. raised its stake in shares of Hewlett Packard Enterprise by 52.8% during the 2nd quarter.
+Ironwood Wealth Management LLC. now owns 4,186 shares of the technology company’s stock valued at $61,000 after purchasing an additional 1,447 shares during the period.
+Horizon Investments LLC raised its stake in shares of Hewlett Packard Enterprise by 5.0% during the 4th quarter.
+Horizon Investments LLC now owns 13,706 shares of the technology company’s stock valued at $216,000 after purchasing an additional 650 shares during the period.
+Forum Financial Management LP bought a new stake in shares of Hewlett Packard Enterprise during the 4th quarter valued at $297,000.
+Finally, Toroso Investments LLC raised its stake in shares of Hewlett Packard Enterprise by 11.9% during the 4th quarter.
+Toroso Investments LLC now owns 19,139 shares of the technology company’s stock valued at $302,000 after purchasing an additional 2,034 shares during the period.
+Hedge funds and other institutional investors own 82.90% of the company’s stock.

 Hewlett Packard Enterprise Co is a global edge-to-cloud company, which engages in the provision of information technology, technology and enterprise products, solutions, and services.
 It operates through the following segments: Compute, High Performance Computing & Artificial Intelligence (HPC & AI), Storage, Intelligent Edge, Financial Services, and Corporate Investments and Other.